 |The grey-haired guy is desperately but in vain trying |

 to get a front view of the bridal couple.

 *the local beer from nearby Cologne

 The fest tent seen in the back was equipped with tables and chairs for all those eating their barbecue buffet.
-I only present one photo of this family affair showing in the foreground the young husband chasing his wife (?) and children playing in the meadow with some of them flattening the molehills.
+In the foreground, the young husband is chasing his wife (?) and children are playing in the meadow ...

 I know Cologne well for Elisabeth had lived here before our marriage and we visited my parents-in-law frequently.
 Being alone in the city, I took a guided bus tour for the first time.

 The problem for the guides is that Cologne’s inner city is a pedestrian area.
 So I was driven through unknown suburbs called Niehl and Riehl and had an extended trip on the right bank of the Rhine that real Cologners pejoratively call the Schäl Sick (the wrong side of the river).

 Here are a few photos I took on the ”right” side.
 The old Malzmühle (malt mill) nowadays is a brewery and pub for Kölsch.
 It is little known by tourists because it is located off their usual trail.